linode/apl-docs/docs/apps/istio.md

 sidebar_label: Istio
 ---

-Since Otomi has security best practices built in, it is designed for intrusion.
+## About

-Istio is installed by Otomi as a service mesh to deliver the following capabilities:
+Istio is installed by APL to deliver the following capabilities:

-- mTLS enforcement for all traffic that is deemed compromisable
+- mTLS enforcement for all traffic that is deemed compromisable.

-- egress control, forcing teams to choose explicit egress endpoints
+- egress control, forcing teams to choose explicit egress endpoints.

-- advanced routing capabilities such as weight based load balancing (A/B or blue/green testing)
+- advanced routing capabilities such as weight based load balancing (A/B or blue/green testing).

-In the future we might make it possible to opt out of Istio, but that effectively nullifies the mTLS capabilities and egress control.

 ## Known issues